The Public Theatre is currently accepting applications for its

 Also, please prepare a one-minute segment of a song which you may sing a cappella.
 Students should also provide a resume of their theatrical experience.

-Students will have the opportunity to audition for the program on SATURDAY, MARCH 28.
+Students will have the opportunity to audition for the program late April, 2015.
 Serious students who seek professional training are urged to apply as soon as possible.
-To attend the March 28th auditions, we must receive your application by TUESDAY, March 24, 2015.
 You will be contacted upon receipt of your Audition Application for an Audition Appointment.

-If you would like to apply, but are not available on the audition date, please contact us at 782-2211.
+If you would like to apply, but might not be available on the audition date, please contact us at 782-2211.

 Auditions will be held at: